Mohill: Education

 Primary schools in the area include St. Manchan's National School (an amalgamation of St. Joseph's Girls National School and St. Michael's Boys National School which opened in 2005) and the Hunt National School.

 The local secondary school, Mohill Community College, opened in 2008.

 Services

 Mohill Fire Station has nine retained personnel, with one Scania Class B appliance and one Dennis Class B Appliance.
 Mohill responds to on average 70 calls per year with 10% RTC's.

 People

 Mohill is closely associated with Turlough Carolan, the blind harpist, who lived in the town after his marriage.
-Douglas Hyde, the first president of Ireland, whose family originated from the town, also spent some of his childhood there.
+Douglas Hyde, the first President of Ireland, whose family originated from the town, also spent some of his childhood there.
 Thomas Moran from Drumrahill, near the town, was a renowned 20th-century ballad singer whose songs were collected by the BBC.

-The cleric Charles Reynolds, born and reared at Saint Mary's Priory of Mohill, was a leading figure in the 1535 Irish clerical revolt against Henry VIII.
+Archdeacon Charles Reynolds, the prominent cleric, was born and reared at Saint Mary's Priory of Mohill; he was a leading figure in the 1535 Irish clerical revolt against Henry VIII.
 Reynolds was attainted of treason in 1536, for persuading the Pope to excommunicate Henry VIII of England.